jkougoulos/9to5tail/README.md

 # 9to5tail

-A perl based script that will tail -f your log, ignore the silly things specified using regex in FilterFile (like running egrep -v -f DataFile) and send you an mail every ReportEverySecs with the important stuff during working hours.
+A simple perl based script that will tail -f your log, ignore the silly things specified using regex in FilterFile (like running egrep -v -f Filterfile DataFile) and will send you an mail every ReportEverySecs with the important stuff during working hours.

+Configuration is specified in yml format (see testlog.yml).
+You may specify multiple recipients, one log file and one filter file per instance.

 Non working time is defined in "isNowWorkTime", return 0 for non working time.
 Adjust as needed.